bookofproofs/bookofproofs.github.io/_sources/history/20th-century/federer.md

 * The problem that Morse gave Federer set his research direction for the next few years and his work on the problem clearly showed his research potential.
 * Federer and Morse wrote up the solution to the problem as the  joint paper Some properties of measurable functions which was published in 1943.
 * These papers contain the first contributions that Federer made to the study of Lebesgue area.
-* Federer married Leila and they had three children, Andrew, Wayne, and Leslie Jane.
-* Federer's daughter, Leslie Jane, now Leslie Jane Vaaler, studied mathematics at the Massachusetts Institute of Technology and was awarded a Ph.D. from Princeton for her thesis p-adic L-functions, Regulators, and Iwasawa Modules (1982).
-* (Those who knew Herbert Federer will recognize this precision with language.)
-On our walks, my father was pleased to be asked questions and encouraged further queries by treating them as intelligent responses.
 * In 1948 Federer produced mimeographed notes for the course An Introduction to Differential Geometry that he was giving at Brown University.
 * In 1961, in collaboration with Bjarni Jonsson, Federer published the undergraduate text Analytic Geometry and Calculus.
 * Federer is most famous, however, for his book Geometric measure theory (1969).